The Lost City of Faar: Plot

 After the raiders chased them, Bobby decided to lead Spader to the flume.
 (Uncle Press was left on board.)
 Bobby then reaches the flume with Spader and activates it, taking both of them to Zadaa.
 The raiders were left behind.
 On Zadaa, after an encounter with a Rokador, they made it to the surface and went to a Batu (the name of the tribe) tournament to find Loor.
 Soon after, Bobby and Loor explained to Spader about how Saint Dane wanted to destroy all the territories in Halla.
 Sadly, Spader was only concerned with avenging his father by killing Saint Dane, whom they suspect poisoned the crops.

 Bobby and Spader flume back to Cloral, where they find themselves heroes as Grallion defeated the raiders when their cannons were useless.
 Saint Dane (Zy Roder) escaped on a speedboat, though.

 Bobby then advises Spader to go to Panger City, another habitat, to find his mother.
 When they get there, they discover that the only thing left is the other half of the map to the Lost City of Faar.
-It is then that Bobby, Press, and Spader are confronted by Rodar.
+It is then that Bobby, Press, and Spader are confronted by Roder.
 He takes the map from them and looks at it, although they grab it back and escape to search for Faar.

 Several hours later, they arrive right over the point where Faar is.
 Bobby, Press, and Spader sink down and enter the city, where they learn that the Faarians have invented something to cure the crops.
 They send out haulers (like a submarine) to start curing the crops.
 Because of this, Saint Dane knows where to strike missiles to keep the haulers inside.
 Press then tells Bobby and Spader to go get the people to evacuate the city, while he keeps trying to help.

 Bobby and Spader warn the city and escape with them, and just afterwards the city collapses.
 Bobby decides to go with Spader back into the ruined city to find Press.
 After they find him, Bobby passes through the Council of Faar and find that the Old Man that he has talked to earlier in the book died desperately trying to reach a button.
 They decide to press it for him, and this causes Faar to rise back to the surface, so that now the haulers are able to get out.
 Saint Dane escapes, and they follow him to a second flume on Cloral, where they watch him escape to the territory of Veelox.